 California was approved by California Highway Commission with no changes

 The planned route of US 91 south from Great Falls, Montana to Las Vegas, Nevada is very clear in the 1925 Report.
 That said, south of Las Vegas the routing of US 91 was at best open to interpretation.
-Ultimately two existing roads south of Las Vegas to what was planned as US 60 were immediately available; the Los Angeles-Salt Lake Road which was part of the Arrowhead Trail southwest towards Daggett or it's former alignment which was aligned directly south into California to Bannock.
-The older alignment of the Arrowhead Trail was also signed as the National Park-to-Park Highway and Evergreen National Highway.
-On the 1924 Rand McNally Map of California below the Arrowhead Trail is listed as "18," the National Park-to-Park Highway as "20" and Evergreen National Highway as "64."
+Ultimately two existing roads south of Las Vegas to what was planned as US 60 were immediately available; the Los Angeles-Salt Lake Road towards Daggett or the Arrowhead Trail which was aligned directly south into California to Bannock.
+The Arrowhead Trail was multiplexed with the National Park-to-Park Highway and Evergreen National Highway which can be seen on the 1924 Rand McNally Map of California.
+Below the Arrowhead Trail is listed as "18," the National Park-to-Park Highway as "64" and Evergreen National Highway as "20."

 The precursor to the Los Angeles-Salt Lake Road was the Mormon Road.
 The Mormon Road was scouted by a party led by Jefferson Hunt which were looking for a supply route from Salt Lake City to Southern California through 1847-1848.
-The Mormon Road ultimately utilized much of the established trade routes of the Old Spanish Trail through the Mojave Desrt.
+The Mormon Road ultimately utilized much of the established trade routes of the Old Spanish Trail through the Mojave Desert.
 The Mormon Road descended through Cajon Pass via Coyote Canyon (modern Crowder Canyon) and Cajon Canyon into San Bernardino Valley.
-The Mormon Road was later reorganized and improved into the Los Angeles-Salt Lake Trail by 1855 which was capably of facilitating wagon travel.
-The Los Angeles-Salt Road largely fell into disuse when the Los Angeles and Salt Lake Railroad was constructed between 1903 through 1905.
-The Los Angeles-Salt Lake Road can be seen as the Old Spanish Trail on the 1857 Britton & Rey's Highway Map of California:
+The Mormon Road was later reorganized and improved into the Los Angeles-Salt Lake Road by 1855 and was capable of facilitating wagon travel.
+The Los Angeles-Salt Lake Road utilized Soda Lake as a waypoint given it had a natural spring which also brought it towards a junction with the Mojave Road at the "Forks of the Road."
+The Los Angeles-Salt Road largely fell into disuse when the Los Angeles & Salt Lake Railroad was constructed between 1903 through 1905.
+The Los Angeles-Salt Lake Road can be seen on 1873 Bancroft's Map of California, Nevada, Utah and Arizona.